 We’ve heard it since we were little kids, “wash your hands.”
 But now more than ever, washing your hands needs to become a daily ritual for the health and well being of yourself, your family, your friends and our entire community.
 Providence Eye wants to remind and inform you of a few important steps with regards to caring for your eyes, glasses and contact lenses to avoid getting sick.
 We all know that colds, the flu and other illnesses are primarily transmitted through holes in our face; nose, eyes, and mouth.
 So keeping germs off our face is mission-critical, and it’s why you keeping hearing “don’t touch your face!”

 Sure, you have cleaned smudges off your lenses before, but now it’s time to get serious and clean the frames, too.
 Drs.
-Mozayeni, Nunnery, Mills and Raykovicz recommend you do the following every time you return to your home.
+Mozayeni, Nunnery and Mills recommend you do the following every time you return to your home.
 Even if you are staying at home, then at least once a day:

 Contact lens hygiene has never been more important.
 Here are our tips: